2 Spooky Black Chickens That Real Farmers Can’t Afford

 PHOTO: julochka/Flickr

-Fibromelanosis is a phrase causing big interest among chicken keepers—or a big-money interest, anyway.
-Those fuzzy-looking Black Silkie bantams are common to the U.S., but two other breeds exhibiting fibromelanostic traits—all black tissues, from feather to bone—are quite rare.
-The Ayam Cemani, hailing from Indonesia, and the Swedish Black Hen, from Scandinavia, look like they’re ready for Halloween.
+This trait is causing big interest among chicken keepers—or a big-money interest, anyway.
+Those fuzzy-looking Black Silkie bantams are common to the U.S., but two other breeds exhibiting fibromelanosis are quite rare.
+The Ayam Cemani, hailing from Indonesia, and the Swedish Black Hen, from Scandinavia.

-Neither of these breeders have eaten the meat from these birds, but Ewe Crazy Farms owner Bryce Everett says, “I do have several friends who have tasted the meat and describe it as having a slightly gamier flavor compared to regular chicken.
+While an egg is an egg, what about the meat from these birds?
+Ewe Crazy Farms owner Bryce Everett says, “I do have several friends who have tasted the meat and describe it as having a slightly gamier flavor compared to regular chicken.
 Most compare the taste to game birds, such as dove, quail or pheasant.”

 Subscribe now